Brandon J. Martínez

 About Me

 I was born and raised in Grants, New Mexico, a small mining & ranching community nestled between Mt.
 Taylor, the malpaís lava flows, and the Zuni Mountains.
-New Mexico has a rich history of cultural interaction, with long-standing inhabitance by Native American tribes and later waves of colonization and occupation by hispanos and Anglo-Americans.
-Therefore, being a nuevomexicano for me means having deep respect and appreciation for our cultural and linguistic diversity.
-Furthermore, reclaiming Spanish as my heritage language has allowed me to develop my identity as a US Latino, and to pride myself on my mestizo roots and Chicano culture.
+La Nueva México, like other parts of Aztlán, has a rich history of cultural interaction, with long-standing inhabitance by Native American tribes and later waves of colonization and occupation by hispanos and Anglo-Americans.

 Academic Background (Curriculum Vitae)